Mesfin-Kefyalew/A-deeper-dive-into-broken-rotor-bar-fault-detection-in-AC-induction-motor/README.md

 Once the variables of the ensamble datastore are incorporated into the ensamble variable, the diagnosticFeatureDesign is run and fed the initialized ensamble datastore.

+Although, the auto features option is available in the MATLAB version of the documentation, the version on my local machine doesn't support this feature.
+So, I am limited to using the time domain feature